Euclidean group: Lie structure

 The Euclidean groups are not only topological groups, they are Lie groups, so that calculus notions can be adapted immediately to this setting.

 Relation to the affine group

-The Euclidean group E(n) is a subgroup of the affine group for n dimensions, and in such a way as to respect the semidirect product structure of both groups.
+The Euclidean group E(n) is a subgroup of the affine group for n dimensions.
+Both groups have a structure as a semidirect product of the group of Euclidean translations with a group of origin-preserving transformations, and this product structure is respected by the inclusion of the Euclidean group in the affine group.
 This gives, a fortiori, two ways of writing elements in an explicit notation.
 These are: